You have received your Ghizzy Jr and can’t wait to try it out.

 MicroBlocks’ Firmware

 Jr needs to be loaded with MicroBlocks’ firmware, and ideally the latest one.
-Your board probably already has the latest firmware but if not, see MicroBlocks’ Page.
-It is all done using the online DUELink Console.
+Your board probably already has the latest firmware but if not, the 2 step process is very simple loader.duelink.com/microblocks

 Policeman